leonkosarev/Patient-Manager/README.md

 RiskGroupInTimeRange(Time start, Time end) - Prints the number of risk group patients, registered within a certain time range. - **O(logn)**

-### Implementation:

-The following section will contain a general summary of the implementation, as well as the data structures used to maintain the complexities mentioned above.

 ### Data Structures:

 Directed graph, implemented using adjacency lists.
 An edge (x,y) will exist in the graph if and only if patient y was infected by patient x.